Sanskar6877/ChestXRay_Pneumonia_Detection/README.md

 Then save the models as .h5 files.

 To make use of this project for users, we have made an UI(User Interface).
-Codes and Interface can be accesed in below link or in the code portion above as app.py code and saved models: https://huggingface.co/spaces/vnavya2004/PNEUMONIA_DETECTION_MULTIMODEL
+Codes and Interface can be accesed in below link or in the code portion above as app.py code and requirement.txt and the models you have saved above: https://huggingface.co/spaces/vnavya2004/PNEUMONIA_DETECTION_MULTIMODEL

 Create a space in hugging face and build and run it to see interface.